KV Cache Offloading for Context-Intensive Tasks: Discussion

 \section{Discussion}

+In this work, we tested the limits of sparse KV offloading and found that simply increasing the amount of required information makes the problem harder for offloading.
+We gathered a dataset of context-intensive tasks and combine it with context-intensive subsets of existing benchmarks to test modern offloading methods.
+Our findings demonstrate that modern KV offloading algorithms become lossy or require significantly higher PCIe budgets.

-In this working paper, we investigated KV cache offloading on context-intensive problems.
-Our results demosntrate that simply increasing the total amount of information needed causes significant accuracy drops in modern offloading methods.
-However, unlike traditional KV eviction, \textit{offloading is fundamentally capable of solving context-intensive tasks.} The failures we observe are attributed to 1) overly aggressive key compression that worked on easier problems and 2) inaccurate token selection heuristics based on landmarks.
+However, unlike traditional KV eviction, \textit{offloading is fundamentally capable of solving context-intensive tasks.} The failures we observed can be attributed to 1) overly aggressive key compression that worked on easier problems and 2) inaccurate token selection heuristics based on landmarks.
 These are not conceptual problems with the offloading itself, but technical limitations that can be circumvented with better compression and key selection.
-Our ``view from trenches'' shows that KV offloading is still a good candidate for production use across both easy and context-intensive tasks.
-Our main takeaway from this study is that \textit{future KV offloading research should evaluate on high context-intensity tasks} such as Text2JSON\footnote{Data and code available at \url{https://github.com/yandex-research/context-intensive-kv-offloading}.}, MultiNeedle and Loong.

-\textbf{Future work.} Our findings suggest several ways to improve KV offloading.
-The natural next step is to combine these observations into a high-throughput inference system.
-This would require adapting quantized multiplication kernels (e.g.~\cite{malinovskii2024pushing}) for landmarks and integrating offloading into inference software such as SGLang~\cite{zheng2024efficiently} and vLLM~\cite{kwon2023efficient}.
-Another direction is to further analyze which tokens need to be loaded on each inference step.
-Our observations suggest that some model-benchmark pairs require very large budgets (over 10\%) to achieve near-lossless accuracy.
-However, the model may not need such large budget on every inference step at every layer.
-If so, offloading could be further optimized by adaptively choosing how many tokens need to be loaded at a given time (see~\cite{lin2025twilightadaptiveattentionsparsity}).
+Furthermore, our YAKV evaluations demonstrate that addressing these two failure modes can significantly improve KV offloading accuracy while retaining high inference throughput.
+We hope that our findings and evaluation sets will help inform the design of future KV offloading methods \footnote{Data and code available at \url{https://github.com/yandex-research/context-intensive-kv-offloading}}.

+\textbf{Limitations.} The main focus of our work is to better understand the effectiveness of KV offloading, not design the highest performance algorithm.
+As such, we designed YAKV as a minimal working KV offloading system without complex technical features such as KV prefetch, adaptive budgeting or better quantization that could improve performance (see Appendix~\ref{app:residual_quantization}~\&~\ref{app:top_p_and_top_kp}).
+Our analysis is also limited to models trained with full attention: models with alternative attention types such as MLA~\cite{deepseek_mla_2024} or Gated DeltaNet~\cite{yang2024gated} present interesting directions for future research.

 \textbf{Acknowledgements.} Authors thank Vladislav Kruglikov for brainstorming about practical LLM inference concerns and GPU implementation matters.
 We also thank Irina Lialikova from Yandex LLM Analytics team for helpful discussions about production workloads.
 Finally, we thank Gleb Rodionov for his suggestions about how to analyze accuracy drawdown in different models.